 bathing, nail clipping, taking care of ears and eyes etc.

 This section covers more than 190 different breeds.

-The book covers all aspects that a professional should attend to: safety, keeping dogs calm, the right grooming equipment, etc., all supplemented by photos for illustration.
+The book covers most aspects that a professional should attend to: safety, keeping dogs calm, the right grooming equipment, etc., all supplemented by photos for illustration.

 It covers clipping of course along with scissoring.
 Some customers have mentioned that they would have liked more coverage of show grooming but all the other aspects of professional grooming are covered in great detail.

 I haven’t listed all the topics or sections covered in the book but this gives you an idea of the comprehensive information included.

 We own a Maltese Shih Tzu and I can definitely attest to the fact that other family members are much more inclined to play with him when he is clean & fluffy rather than dirty and matted.
 I know that when our little dog started having skin problems I tried many grooming salons until I stumbled upon the one that best suited his needs.
 I could definitely have used the advice in this book back then.

 I know that my husband and I spent countless hours trying to clip our Maltese Shih Tzu when he was just a young pup.
 At first he (the pup) would be agitated and fidgety; by the time we had finished he would normally be dropping off to sleep, totally bored with the whole episode while we ended up being completely covered in dog hair.